kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 title:  "Validation for Model-driven forms in Angular 2"
 date:   2016-03-17 22:17:00 +0000
 ---
-As you might know, there are two prominent ways of creating forms in Angular 2: Template-driven forms and Model-driven forms. **Template-driven** forms definitely have a stronger correlation to how forms are created in AngularJS 1.x, in that they mostly rely on you declaring your form logic in the HTML template. **Model-driven** forms however, are created from a configuration that you specify in your Component declaration.
+As you might know, there are two prominent ways of creating forms in Angular 2: **Template-driven** forms and **Model-driven forms**. **Template-driven** forms definitely have a stronger correlation to how forms are created in AngularJS 1.x, in that they mostly rely on you declaring your form logic in the HTML template. **Model-driven** forms however, are created from a configuration that you specify in your Component declaration.

-In this post we will be going over the Model-driven form definition, how to make use of validators as well as writing your own custom validators and providing user with good error messages upon validation.
+In this post we will be going over the Model-driven form definition, how to make use of validators as well as writing your own custom validators and providing users with good error messages upon validation.

 ### Set up

-First, let's create a simple component and its corresponding template.
+Firstly, let's create a simple component and its corresponding template.

 {% highlight javascript %}